 - While cream is heating whisk egg yolks together in a large bowl.
-Mix in your pumpkin and maple syrup.
+Mix in your pumpkin, maple syrup and vanilla.

 - Gradually add about ¼ cup of the hot cream to the yolks, whisking constantly, then slowly add the remaining hot cream and stir to fully combine.

 - Cover your bowl with plastic wrap and let sit in the refrigerator for a minimum of four hours or over night.
 This will allow the spices to intensify the flavour of the custard.

-- When ready to cook, strain the custard through a sieve into a clean bowl and preheat oven to 300.
+- When ready to cook, strain the custard through a sieve into a clean bowl and preheat oven to 300 F.

 - Turn your kettle on and boil some water.

 - Arrange your jars or ramekins in a large baking pan.

 - Carefully ladle or pour the custard into the jars/ramekins, filling them about two thirds full.

 - Place the baking pan on oven rack and carefully pour enough hot water into the pan to come halfway up the sides of the jars/ramekins.

 - Bake until the edges have set but the center still jiggles when the ramekin is gently shaken, about 40 to 45 minutes.

 - Remove from the water bath and let cool on a rack for a minimum 30 minutes or longer.
 Put lids on jars or cover ramekins with wrap/foil and place in fridge until ready to serve.